-Pioneer Inns and Taverns is a landmark five-volume work published by the Canadian historian Edwin C. Guillet (1898-1975), a native of Cobourg, ON.
-His ancestors arrived in Upper Canada in the early 1800s from Jersey.
-Mr. Guillet was of distant French Huguenot origin.
-He claimed in fact a blood connection to another distant son of Jersey and writer, Henry David Thoreau.
+Pioneer Inns and Taverns is a landmark five-volume work published by the Canadian historian Edwin C. Guillet (1898-1975).
+Born in Cobourg, Ontario, his ancestors, of French Huguenot lineage, arrived in Upper Canada in the early 1800s from Jersey.
+He claimed in fact a blood connection to another distant son of Jersey, the American writer Henry David Thoreau.

-The first volume issued in 1954 and succeeding volumes appeared by 1962.
-Volume One states clearly that it was self-published; the latter bear the imprint of “Ontario Publishing Company” but I think that was an alter ego of Mr. Guillet.
+The first volume was issued in 1954 and the remainder appeared by 1962.
+Volume One indicates clearly that it was self-published; the latter volumes bear the imprint of the “Ontario Publishing Company” but I think that was an alter ego of Mr. Guillet.

-Succeeding historians of early Ontario tavern life and drinking culture have acknowledged the importance of Mr. Guillet’s work while seeking to chart new directions.
-He was what is today called an independent researcher.
-Part of his career was in teaching, including at a technical high school in Toronto.
-He was later an archivist for the Ontario government.
+Later researchers of early Ontario tavern life and drinking practises acknowledged the importance of Mr. Guillet’s work.
+He was what today is called an independent or unaffiliated researcher.
+Part of his career was in teaching including at a technical high school in Toronto.
+He later worked as an archivist for the Ontario government.

-Guillet held a master’s degree in history and English from McMaster University and had considerable talents as a researcher and writer.
-Every generation has its writers, explicating the past but, inevitably, reflecting their time.
-Since Guillet’s time, the academics Craig Heron, Douglas McCalla, and Julia Roberts, among others, have examined similar subject matter from new perspectives.
-For example, Julia Roberts has looked in her work at how the tavern functioned as a public space for different social classes and particular groups among them, such as women and blacks.
+Mr. Guillet held a master’s degree in both history and English from McMaster University in Hamilton, ON.
+He deployed considerable talents in his book including extensive researching, as his bibliographies show, and an effective writing style.
+Every generation has its writers who explicate the past but inevitably reflect their time.
+Since Guillet’s time the academics Craig Heron, Douglas McCalla, and Julia Roberts, among others, have examined similar subject matter, but from new perspectives.
+For example, Julia Roberts has examined how the tavern functioned for different social classes and particular groups among them such as women and blacks.

-The book reflects its time in that consideration of liquor’s role in various localities is followed by an outline of the temperance movement there.
-Still, the book is less moralistic than one might think given it was written only 25-30 years after Prohibition ended in Ontario and the fact that Mr. Guillet was a public servant (which might suggest caution in advocating for the licensed trade as it were).
+The book does reflect its time in that consideration of liquor’s role in early communities is followed by an examination of the Temperance movement.
+Still, the book is less moralistic than one might think given it was written within a generation after prohibition ended in Ontario, and factoring too that Guillet was a public servant and hence cautious to be seen possibly as advocating for liquor interests.

-The tone of the book is even and quite balanced.
-Mr. Guillet presents many absorbing aspects of early tavern and inn culture such as the food and smoking available (people shared a communal pipe), accommodations including for horses, architecture, the staffing of a pub, the origins of the tavern-keepers, entertainment, and much more.
+The general tone of the book is even and balanced.
+Mr. Guillet presents absorbing aspects of early tavern and inn culture such as food and smoking facilities – people shared a communal pipe – and the accommodations available including for horses, which could vary widely in amenity.
+As well, details of architecture, staffing, tavern-keepers’ origins, and also entertainment are offered.

-Mr. Guillet doesn’t state he was an abstainer, although he may have been.
-But clearly he did not patronize a tavern or bar very often if ever.
-Maybe this circumstance favoured his impressive literary production – over 30 volumes on different aspects of Ontario history, so a boon for readers in another way.
+Mr. Guillet doesn’t state he was an abstainer from liquor, although he may have been, but clearly he did not patronize taverns or bars very often.
+Maybe these personal habits favoured his impressive literary output – over 30 volumes on a variety of historical subjects.